-*Editor notes* This article first appeared in the January Edition of [WAM] Magazine but following today news about Old Town House closing in April (read more here).
-We look forward to supporting the venue for the next three months – Lee**
+Old Town House has announced it will be closing in April, we look forward to supporting the venue for the next three months

 With 11 years experience working at Pyramid & Parr Hall, Jen Burgess signed the contract to bring the Old Town House on Buttermarket Street back to life.

 Doors were opened whilst juggling things around her day job alongside business partner, Cait (of much celebrated Roughneck Riot), and whole host of friends and family who have given their time to get the doors open.

 Almost two years later, Jen alongside husband Garreth continue to fly the flag for live music in the town, proving not to just be a home for the couple (literally), but for the those who come in through the door and leave as friends.

 Jen tells us: “There’s certainly times when it’s not ideal-living over the bar, especially If you want to have a quiet night in for example!”

 What was set up based on a passion for live music and love of the DIY Scene, is now a beautiful space for musicians, be they local or national or even international!